 7. Student Feedback Surveys

 It was found in a research by Grattan Institute that implementing a well-developed feedback system can increase teacher effectiveness by around 20-30%, and it will directly impact the student's performance in a significant way!
-Student Feedback Surveys can be effectively used in educational institutions like schools, colleges, coaching institutes, government institutes, and universities.
+Student Feedback Surveys can be effectively used in educational institutions like schools, colleges, coaching institutes, and online coachings, government institutes, and universities.
 These surveys are basically used to take feedback from the students, teachers, and parents regarding the academics and quality of education in an institute or a university.

 Email Surveys are ideal for this purpose as the students and teachers commonly access their emails to send and receive educational data, projects, study material, results, etc. You can send these surveys easily on the students' email IDs for capturing Student Feedback about a class, a seminar, training, a new teacher, or any aspect of education in an educational institute.